GeorgeHernandez/GeorgeHernandez/Opinions.md

     - Legalize prostitution because when it is illegal it happens anyway but in an unsafe and untaxed fashion.
     - Prevent and discourage human trafficking.
     - As far as your health reocrd goes, gender at birth is the closest thing we have to a standard.
-- Environment, Climate Change, Climate Emergency.
-    - We only have one planet.
-Odd that this is politicized.
-    - There is free atomic furnace in the sky.
-Odd that we don't do more solar.
-- Breast feeding
-    - It's perfectly natural.
+- Open
+    - Any data, research, software, etc. paid with public money should belong to the public.
+    - Open software should be used as much as possible.
+    - Open politics because we should act courageously and enable prudent and tempered policies for society, in a just, fair, and transparent fashion.
 - Protein
     - I'm not a vegetarian but I try to eat more plants.
     - Humans grow the fastest as babies, and breast milk is only 7% protein, so why do Americans eat diets with 3-4 times as much?
     - Animal-based protein uses far more resources than plant-based protein.
     - The amount of extra resources and animal suffering is astounding.
-- Federal Minimum Wage
-    - While I believe that the free market should largely set wages, history has shown (with slavery, slum shops, child labor, etc) that the drive for profit naturally pushes the wage as low as possible.
-Thus, I believe the government and society should establish some sort of minimum wage.
-    - As of 2022 the Federal Minimum Wage has not been adjusted for inflation in decades.
-- Open
-    - Any data, research, software, etc. paid with public money should belong to the public.
-    - Open software should be used as much as possible.
-    - Open politics because we should act courageously and enable prudent and tempered policies for society, in a just, fair, and transparent fashion.
 - Vaccines
     - Most anti-vaccination stances are unfounded and conspiratorial.